JOIN LOGIN JOIN

 With more rules and barely any fresh plastic to show for it, this feels like a missed opportunity for one of Warhammer 40k’s most iconic model lines.
 If you were expecting a bold update for these towering war machines, brace yourself; this release plays it way too safe.

-Let’s discuss why this rollout feels more like a maintenance patch than a proper content update, given its delay from the first part of 2025.
+Let’s discuss why this rollout feels more like a maintenance patch than a proper content update, unbox and review it.

 One Sprue to Underwhelm Them All